OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md

 position: 10
 ---

-This section will walk through the different options and considerations for setting up Octopus High Availability.
-This document will deal with the high-level concepts of Octopus High-Availability for an on-Premises install of Octopus Deploy.
+This section will walk through the different options and considerations for the components required when setting up Octopus High Availability for an on-premises install of Octopus Deploy.

-:::warning
+:::hint
-If you are setting Octopus up in a private cloud please see the following guides:
+If you are setting Octopus up in a private cloud such as Azure or AWS please see the following guides:
 - [Azure](/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md)
 - [AWS](/docs/administration/high-availability/design/octopus-for-high-availability-on-aws.md)
 :::

 ## Setting up Octopus: High availability

-This section will walk you through the different options and considerations for setting up Octopus: HA.
 For the sake of simplicity, the guide assumes that all of the servers are on-premises and are part of an Active Directory domain, as this is the most common configuration.
 Octopus: HA can work without the servers being part of an AD domain, but you'll need to vary the instructions accordingly.

 :::hint
 **Some assembly required**